Ask MagCloud: Upload & Publish

 When you are logged in to MagCloud, your sales statistics for the past 30 days will appear at the top of your home page.
 You can see a more complete view of your sales statistics by clicking the "All Your Stats" link on the home page, or visiting the Stats tab on your My Projects page.

 If you have not yet had any sales, no sales statistics will appear.
 Please note that a sale is credited (and appears in the sales statistics) only after it has shipped.
 Also note that your own orders (which will not include markup) are included in the sales statistics.

-On the Stats page publishers can see the following web viewer statistics for all their collections or just a single publication:
+On the Stats page under My Projects publishers can see the following web viewer statistics for all their collections or just a single publication: